Exam tips

 How To Write A Summary (Well!)

-One of the key skills on the IGCSE First Language English exam is learning how to write a summary.
+One of the many things that First Language English asks you to do is to learn how to write a summary!

-Summary-writing is examined in question 1f), and an example question from Summer 2022, Paper 1, Variant 3, is provided here for your consideration:
+Here’s a text and an example question from Summer 2022, Paper 1, Variant 3, provided here for your consideration:

 To effectively write a summary for IGCSE First Language English and obtain the highest possible score in an exam, follow these steps: